glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 Things I have found annoying about collection tools:

  - Some tools require special dongles which is often not practical with modern global enterprises.
- - Some want to talk
+ - Some want to transmit data from
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5MDMzMDU0Ml19
+eyJoaXN0b3J5IjpbMTQxODY0NjI1OF19
 -->